 Cala Turqueta: one of the most famous beaches on the island.
 The cove is almost untouched but you can find bathrooms and a beach bar.
 Get there early since it’s super popular.

-Cala Macarella and Cala Macarelleta: this two bays are connected through a trail.
+Cala Macarella and Cala Macarelleta: these two bays are connected through a trail.
 Have a camera with you because the views are amazing.
 Also, bring comfortable shoes to walk this trail.

 Costa del Sol

 Costa del Sol is a stretch of beaches in Andalusia that includes Málaga, Marbella, Torremolinos, and Mijas among others.
 Since it’s a coastal region, you can find all kinds of beaches here: to party, family-friendly, or for active ones.
 This may be one of the most expensive regions of Spain but some beaches are worth it.

 Nerja: also called white village, it has pretty houses and beautiful beaches.
 Nerja is more or less an hour and a half from Granada and Málaga.
 The best beaches in Nerja are Burriana and Maro.

 Benalmáneda: apart from its beaches, this town is famous because of Tivoli Park, an amusement park.
 This town is very family-friendly.
 Don’t miss Playa Malapesquera, a Blue Flag beach with tons of water activities.